 Brought up on a Cumbrian Hill Farm, agriculture is not just an industry to take photographs of, it is a passion.
 He breeds Swaledale sheep, with some degree of success and trains and breeds sheepdogs, both of which many photographs are taken, including many in the gallery sections on here.
 The advantage of have such an interest in agriculture shows itself in the quality of the photographs, where it is not just important to get a picture of a subject, but important to get the BEST picture possible, to show the stock at its best.

-Wayne’s client list keeps increasing and includes the likes of; Genus, Cogent, Rumenco, Downland, Daily Telegraph, Daily Mail, Daily Express, Farmers Weekly, Farmers Guardian, Harrison & Hetherington, Scottish Farmer, Johnson & Johnson, Sheep Farmer.
-Sales are also achieved through various agencies including specialist Frank Lane Picture Agency (FLPA) in the UK and AGstock USA in the United States as well as the general online library ALAMY.
+Wayne’s client list keeps increasing and includes the likes of; Cargills, Genus, Cogent, Rumenco, Downland, Daily Telegraph, Daily Mail, Daily Express, Farmers Weekly, Farmers Guardian, Harrison & Hetherington, Scottish Farmer, Johnson & Johnson, Sheep Farmer, I'Ansons, Carrs Billington and National Geographic.
+Sales are also achieved through various agencies including specialist Frank Lane Picture Agency (FLPA) in the UK and Design Pix in the United States as well as the general online library ALAMY, which has seen images sold all over the world and appear on TV programs too.

 Recently Wayne has been working for a British Charity, Send a Cow, taking photographs of their projects in Kenya, Uganda and Rwanda, providing stunning images of African agriculture that they are using in their promotional material.
 This is an ongoing project and will hopefully see more work in the future.